 Students may request official documents, such as letters of good standing, from the KYCOM Office of Student Affairs.
-Requests for enrollment verification documents and transcripts should be made to the University of Pikeville Registrar's Office in accordance with their published policies and procedures.
+Requests for enrollment verification documents and transcripts should be made to the Registrar's Office in accordance with their published policies and procedures.